 How can I become verified on Figure 1?

-We are currently only able to verify licensed physicians, nurses, physician assistants, medical students, and nursing students on Figure 1, but we will be adding verification for other healthcare professionals soon.
 If you would like to be verified, simply tap “Become Verified” on your profile and our team will contact you to request information so that we can verify you against publicly available databases.
 Once you are verified, you will receive a digital “badge” on your profile, your images and other contributions will be ranked higher in our database, and you will be able to view users’ full profiles.